-You can also access specialized versions of the Gantt View from diagrams, Packages and the Personal Tasks list.
+You can also access specialized versions of the Project Gantt View from diagrams, Packages and the Personal Tasks list.

-Ribbon Construct > Resource Management > Gantt -- --

-Gantt View

-This example shows four resources, two of whom are working in different capacities on one task, and two on another task.
+Ribbon Construct > Resource Management > Gantt > Project Gantt View working in different capacities on one task, and two on another task.
 The resource names and roles are listed in the left panel of the chart, together with the actual percentage completion of each person's work on the task.
 In the right panel of the chart, completed work is indicated by the green section of the bar, work yet to be completed but not yet due is indicated in blue, and work not completed and overdue is indicated in red (as a result of the option to highlight overdue work being applied).